Autodesk Education | Students and Educators | Renewing Access

 Your access to the Education plan expires at the end of one year.
 You can renew your access annually, as long as you are eligible.

-Thirty days before the expiry of your one-year Education plan access, you will be sent an email reminder.
-You can also find your expiry date in the personalised banner notification when you sign in to your account on the Get Products page (US Site) of the Autodesk Education Community (US Site) website.
+Thirty days before the expiration of your one-year Education plan access, you'll be sent an email reminder.
+You can also find your expiration date in the personalized banner notification when you sign in to your account on the Get Products page (US site) of the Autodesk Education Community (US site) website.

 If you do not renew your access, your free access ends when your Education plan expires.
 If you have files stored in Drive, you can continue to access them, but you will not be able to edit them or upload new files.